 Another way to score easy discounts on groceries is to use discounted gift cards.
 You can find supermarket gift cards selling for less than face value online.
 You can use a site such as Gift Card Granny to find which gift card reseller is offering the best discount on the card you want.

-For example, Gift Card Granny recently showed that the best discount on a Whole Foods gift card was 5 percent.
-The savings might not be dramatic, but it’s a relatively easy way to save money at the supermarket checkout.
+The savings might not always be dramatic, but it’s a relatively easy way to save money at the supermarket checkout.

 Assuming Bigger Is Always Cheaper

 Buying items in bulk can help you save money.
 But you shouldn’t always assume that the biggest package is the best deal, said Nelson.
 For example, you might find that the sale-priced, smaller size has a lower unit cost than the largest size.
 Check the unit price before you buy.

 Buying More Than You Need

 Buying the biggest size — such as a 10-pound bag of potatoes instead of the 5-pound bag — can also backfire if you can’t consume all of it before it goes bad.
 “The average household throws away 20 percent to 40 percent of perishable items,” said Nelson.

 Regardless of whether you got those items at a discount, you’re not saving money if you’re not eating them.
 “It’s better to run out of an item than to throw away unused food,” she said.

 Being Loyal to Certain Brands

-“We get so set in our ways of sticking with the same brands that we often will pay premium prices just to buy them,” said Fobes.
+“We get so set in our ways of sticking with the same brands that we often will pay premium prices just to buy them,” Fobes said.
 “What many people do not realize is that most store brands are the name brands with a different label.”
-The name brands can cost as much as 25 percent more than the store brand, she added.
+The name brands can cost as much as 25% more than the store brand, she added.

 So if you want to save money at the supermarket, ditch your brand loyalty.
-“Without even using coupons, you can cut 25 percent off your grocery bill by choosing the sale-priced brand of your regular items instead of being strictly loyal to one brand,” said Nelson.
+“Without even using coupons, you can cut 25% off your grocery bill by choosing the sale-priced brand of your regular items instead of being strictly loyal to one brand,” Nelson said.